Greetings fellow ASL players!

 We're adopting a rule wherein if a tank platoon is recalled at the end of a CG day, it will return to the battle if the player rolls a "1" during a subsequent Refit Phase.
 When a tank platoon returns, it enters as reinforcements and is again subject to recall at the end of that CG day.
 If a tank platoon is recalled a second time, it is gone for good.

-- The Germans replace one Pioneer company for a Sturm company in the total forces available.
+- The Germans replace one Pioneer company for a Sturm company and another Pioneer company for 2 rifle companies in the total forces available.

 - Stuka reinforcements consist of 2 '42 Stukas with bombs.